Ground Beef Shepherds Pie — one of our family favorite feel-good meals!

-We just got home early Monday from a really cool family vacation (it's now crystal clear why they call those flights a “red eye”), and I'll tell you more about our trip soon, but that day also was Kent's birthday so I knew I wanted to make him one of his favorites for dinner, and this ground beef Shepherd's Pie recipe is definitely one of them.
+We just got home early Monday from a really cool family vacation (it's now crystal clear why they call those flights a “red eye”), and that day also was Kent's birthday so I knew I wanted to make him one of his favorites for dinner.
+This ground beef Shepherds Pie recipe is definitely one of them.
 Later when we were eating and he was telling me how good it tasted, he said, “Thanks so much for making this, I'm sure cooking a big meal all afternoon was the last thing you probably wanted to do the day you got home from vacation.”

 A hit with everyone!